0xshipthecode/covid19-models/README.md

 ## Contributions

+Any help in identifying other modeling efforts is appreciated, especially model efforts in non-English languages.
 Please fork the repository, add your contribution and send a PR.

 ## Model information